friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/water/waterSurface.md

 > Can be aquired using [Fragment Coordinates](unity/cameraMatrix.md)

 ### Outputs:
 - ```float4 hitPosition```: The first three dimensions contain the position at which the water has been hit.
-The w-value contains the raymarching parameter at which the hit occured.
+The w-component contains the raymarching parameter at which the hit occured.
 This is required in order to be able to combine the water with other visual elements.
 - ```float3 normal```: The normal at the hit position
 - ```float hitIndex```: A value determining what surface has been hit.
 The water gets a hard-coded hitIndex.
 - ```float3 rayDirection```: The ray direction from the camera to the hit position